 Picture credit : Happy Socks

 So how much have your weekends changed since having kids??
-I know mine have done a full 180 degree turn since we welcomed our little critters into the world.
+I know mine has done a full 180-degree turn since we welcomed our little critters into the world.
 Sometimes I look back at how much our lifestyles have changed and can barely wrap my head around the fact that we used to have the entire weekend to ourselves, to spend doing whatever the heck we damn-well pleased.

-Of course the great part was that if we wanted to spend the entire weekend sleeping and hibernating and binge-watching our favourite Series (Hello LOST!) we could.
+Of course, the great part was that if we wanted to spend the entire weekend sleeping and hibernating and binge-watching our favorite Series (Hello LOST!) we could.
 Those weekends were some of the best days of my entire life.
-Truth is I would give my left tit to go back for a day.
+The truth is I would give my left tit to go back for a day.
 Or two.

-Now days, after a long busy week, life carries on as normal.
+Nowadays, after a long busy week, life carries on as normal.
 There’s just no rest for the wicked!
 We still have children to look after – you know!
 Feed and bath and play with and put to sleep and prevent from killing each other.
-It’s all 5 am wake-ups, cartoons on the couch (with strong coffee in hand), early morning outings to the shops (before the crowds start to form when the normal people get up), a million kids birthday parties (bless their cotton socks!) and family commitments.
+It’s all 5 am wake-ups, cartoons on the couch (with strong coffee in hand), early morning outings to the shops (before the crowds start to form when the normal people get up), a million kids birthday parties (bless their cotton socks) and family commitments.
 We sit at the new restaurant that opened up down the street and watch the young people coming in for their social brunch dates (their first meal of the day) and realise it’s only mid-morning, although by your calculations it’s already lunch.
-So carry on eating your kid’s left over chicken strips and call the waiter over to order your third coffee only to ask her quietly if you can change it to wine.
+So you carry on eating your kid’s leftover chicken strips and call the waiter over to order your third coffee only to ask her quietly if you can change it to wine.

-Even when we do get out for dinner or host a dinner party at home, it’s usefully met with regret the second you open your eyes and you are woken up with kids jumping on top of you screaming “Wake-up its breakfast time, GET UP!!!”
-Theres no regret like it when you wake up feeling seven different kinds of shit from to much wine and too little sleep.
+Even when we do get out for dinner or host a dinner party at home, it’s usually met with regret the second you open your eyes and you are woken up with kids jumping on top of you screaming “Wake-up it’s breakfast time, GET UP!!!”
+There’s no regret like waking up feeling seven different kinds of shit from too much wine and too little sleep.

 I’m sorry if I’ve gone and made every mother on the planet super depro with all my reminiscing.
 I’m sure I’m not the only one who returns to these days in my head from time to time.?
 Nah, you’ve all been there.

-Whichever way you look at it, weeekends as we knew them have changed since our kids.
-And of course I wouldn’t change any of it for the world.
-Because we all know, our little humans add so much value and meaning to our lives don’t they?
+Whichever way you look at it, weekends as we knew them have changed since our kids.
+And of course, I wouldn’t change any of it for the world.
+Because we all know, our little humans add so much value and meaning to our lives, don’t they?
 As hard as it is, I know that I’m far happier now than I ever was then.
 My kids have given my life a whole new meaning and I can’t picture any part of my world without them in it.